 Realtime Tables¶

-Realtime Tables are fully SQL compliant tables that can be stored in-memory or on-disk.
-They are optimized for fast speed while being fully SQL compliant.
+Realtime tables are SQL compliant tables that can be stored in-memory or on-disk.
+They are optimized for fast read and write speed.

 Note